GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_Purpose.rst

 generally shipped with the ``astrodata_Gemini`` configuration package which contains all information and code regarding Gemini data types and type-specific transformations, and with the ``astrodata_FITS`` configuration package that contains standard FITS definitions.
-The astrodata package also ships with an auxillary package of useful functions in the form of the ``gempy`` package.

 The term "astrodata" in this document can refer to three somewhat distinct aspects of the system.
 There is ``AstroData`` the class, which